confluentinc/cp-ansible/molecule_scenarios.md

 ***

-### confluent.test/molecule/mtls-java11-rhel
+### confluent.test/molecule/rbac-kafka-connect-replicator-kerberos-mtls-custom-ubuntu2004

-#### Scenario mtls-java11-rhel test's the following:
+#### Scenario rbac-kafka-connect-replicator-kerberos-mtls-custom-ubuntu2004 test's the following:

-Installation of Confluent Platform on CentOS7.
+Installation of Confluent Platform on Ubuntu2004.

-MTLS enabled.

-Java 11.
+RBAC Enabled.

+Customer RBAC system admins.

+Kerberos enabled on Cluster1(mds).

+MTLS Customer certs enabled on cluster2.

+Replicator Configured with Kerberos and MTLS.

-#### Scenario mtls-java11-rhel verify test's the following:
+#### Scenario rbac-kafka-connect-replicator-kerberos-mtls-custom-ubuntu2004 verify test's the following:

+Validates that the Console Consumer can consume data from cluster2, proving that data has been replicated from cluster1 (MDS).

+Validates that Replicator is using MTLS with RBAC to Produce data to Cluster2.

+Validates that Replicator is using Kerberos with RBAC to Consume from Cluster1 (MDS).

+Validates that client ID's are set correctly on Replicator.

-Validates that Java 11 is in use.
+Validates that Replicator logging path is valid.

+Validates client packages.

 ***